 - Created on the 8 September, 2017.

-The minimum detection sensitivity level of human respiratory syncytial virus IgA using this human RSV IgA ELISA kit was 1.7 U/ml.
+The minimum detection sensitivity level of IgA antibodies to respiratory syncytial virus (RSV-IgA) using current human RSV IgA ELISA kit was 1.7 U/ml.
 The dynamic assay range for this kit is 1.0 – 100.0 U/ml.

 - Association between pronounced IgA response in RSV bronchiolitis and development of allergic sensitization.
 Pediatr Allergy Immunol.
 (1997) 8 (1): 1-6.
 Strannegård O., et al.

 - Vaccination with the RSV fusion protein formulated with a combination adjuvant induces long-lasting protective immunity.
 J Gen Virol.
 (2014) 95 (Pt 5): 1043-54.
 Garg R., et al.

 - A single intranasal immunization with a subunit vaccine formulation induces higher mucosal IgA production than live respiratory-syncytial virus.
 Virology.
 (2016) 499: 288-297.
 Garg R., et al.

 - Immunoglobulin A antibody response to respiratory-syncytial virus structural proteins in colostrum and milk.
 J Clin Microbiol.
 (1989) 27 (9): 1949-51.
 Tsutsumi H., et al.

 - Full Name: Respiratory Syncytial Virus (RSV) IgA ELISA Kit